Welcome to the Smoking Meat newsletter where we are always smoking up something and showing you exactly how we did it.

 –What I used to tell my nephew when he was a lot younger and eating sticky ribs)

-2 Free Gifts When you Order My Recipes for the Rub and Sauce
+Get a Free Gift When you Order My Original Rib Rub Recipe and BBQ Sauce Recipe

 My recipes for rub and sauce are especially good on ribs!

-Don't forget, order the recipes for my rub and my sauce and, for a limited time, you get to download my 77-minute audio MP3 on "How to Smoke Meat" as well as the complete 28 page 5 chapter eCourse in PDF format absolutely FREE.
+Don't forget, order the recipes for my rub and my sauce and, for a limited time, you get the complete 28 page 5 chapter eCourse in PDF format absolutely FREE.

 This is a great deal!

 How to Make Sticky Smoked Ribs